 Ron Paul was third and Newt Gingrich fourth.
 Rick Perry came fifth and is considering the future of his campaign.

 Michele Bachmann, who came sixth, is to hold a news conference later.

-The Minnesota congresswoman is cancelling her campaign trip to South Carolina, her campaign manager said.'Game on!'
+The Minnesota congresswoman is cancelling her campaign trip to South Carolina, her campaign manager said.